microsoft/azuredevopslabs/labs/devopsserver/agile/readme.md

     ![](images/019.png)

 1. The work item form includes everything you could ever want to know about a work item.
 This includes details about who it's assigned to, its status across many parameters, and all the associated information and history for how it has been handled since creation.
 One of the key areas to focus on is the Related Work.
-One of the ways to add a feature to this epic is to select Add link | New item.
+One of the ways to add a feature to this epic is to select **Add link \| New item**.

     ![](images/020.png)